ijaz-aj/simple_linear_regression/README.md

 ## Dataset

-`data.csv` contains a sample dataset for model training and testing.
+`height-weight.csv` contains a sample dataset for model training and testing.

 ## Dependencies

 - scikit-learn
-- numpy, pandas, matplotlib
+- numpy, pandas, matplotlib, seaborn, statsmodels
 - jupyter (for running the notebook)

 ## Contributing